A small city in the north of England, Preston Lancashire is home to history, culture and everything in between.

 7) Preston Lancashire is the home of football

 Preston North End were the first champions of the very first season of the national football league in September 1888.
-Football is a deeply rooted part of the city’s history, with Preston North End players Bill Shankly and Tom Finney becoming icons of the beautiful game.
+Football is a deeply rooted part of the city’s history, with Preston North End players Bill Shankly and Tom Finney regarded as icons of the beautiful game.

 8) Visit Preston for football memorabilia